0.13

 crypto = GPGME::Crypto.new

-cipthertext = GPGME::Data.new(File.open(Rails.root.join('Gemfile.gpg')))
+ciphertext = GPGME::Data.new(File.open(Rails.root.join('Gemfile.gpg')))

-data = crypto.decrypt cipthertext, options
+data = crypto.decrypt ciphertext, options

 puts data

-To run the local test suite you need bundler and gpg:
+To run the local test suite you need Bundler and GPG:

 bundle

-rake compile # simple rake task to compile the extension
+rake compile # Compile the extension

-rake # runs the test suite
+rake # Run the test suite